tursilion/makecart/readme.md

 TROUBLESHOOTING
 The basics are:
--Program too large - try enabling 2k GROMs
+- Program too large - try enabling 2k GROMs
--Corrupted or missing graphics - try loading the character set -Program crashes or misbehaves - try enabling Editor/Assembler (this means program probably wouldn't work under XB either) -Too many segments - this program can't condense segments, you will need to merge the files some!
+- Corrupted or missing graphics - try loading the character set
+- Program crashes or misbehaves - try enabling Editor/Assembler
+ (this means program probably wouldn't work under XB either)
+- Too many segments - this program can't condense segments, you will need to merge the files some!
--E/A #3 - convert to E/A #5 with the SAVE utility first
+- E/A #3 - convert to E/A #5 with the SAVE utility first
--Cart doesn't work at selected base - check if it works at #3 first. if it does, let me know! :)
+- Cart doesn't work at selected base - check if it works at #3 first. if it does, let me know! :)